June 22, 2021

 If you’re an avid reader of all things money and finance, many of the points you’ll have heard of.
 But that’s good news.
 This checklist will reinforce your current knowledge and ensure your plan is robust, so you can continue to move forward with confidence.

-Whoever you are and whatever your plans, I hope you get value from this article and it gives you some peace of mind when dealing with an uncertain future.
+Whoever you are and whatever your plans, I hope you get value from this post and it gives you some peace of mind when dealing with an uncertain future.
 Okay, let’s get started!

-The importance of a solid savings habit can’t be overstated.
+The importance of a solid savings habit cannot be overstated.
 In fact, if there’s only one thing you do in your whole financial life, make it this one.

 Living through a recession can be scary.
-But FAR less scary if you’ve been building up savings for the months and even years before.
+But FAR less scary if you’ve been building up savings for the months and years beforehand.

-This is the single best action you can take to develop a strong financial position.
+This is the single best action you can take to develop a strong financial base for yourself.
 And something we all must do, regardless of our income, because a nasty recession has the ability to take our income away completely.

 Pay off all consumer debt if you have any.
 When hard times hit, the last thing you want is money flowing out the door for car repayments, credit cards, and other rubbish like that.

 A caveat: in some rare cases, lenders can close off the ability to redraw from your mortgage, which happened to a few unlucky people in 2020.
 So you may want to stash your money in an offset account instead.
-Same benefits, lower risk.
+Same benefits, more control.

-Essentially, any cash you can access to.
+Essentially, this means any cash you have access to.
 A decent guideline here is a few months expenses saved up.
-This can be cash, bonds, or an offset account.
+This can be cash, bonds, or again, an offset account.

-Alternatively, this may also be a line of credit, like a margin loan or a separate split of your home loan which remains unused until disaster strikes.
+Alternatively, this could also be a line of credit like a margin loan or a separate portion of your home loan which remains unused until disaster strikes.
 You could even take this lump out and put it into your offset account to guarantee access to these funds.

-This gives you even more accessible funds at a very low interest rate as a further backup plan.
+This gives you even more accessible funds at a reasonable interest rate as a further backup plan.
 If you’re half decent with money, having backup plans in the form of debt is not as risky as it sounds.